 Sections 50 and 55 list contributions owed to TRS and THIS Fund, respectively, because prior fiscal year contributions were underpaid.
-Amounts due are calculated after the Annual Report of Earnings is reviewed.
+Amounts due are calculated after the Annual Certification is reviewed.
 TRS transfers any overpaid TRS contributions to underpaid TRS contributions so only remaining underpayments are shown on the Employer Bill.
 Any remaining overpayments are refunded to the employer.